troclaux/notes/networking.md

 - TCP vs UDP:
   - TCP is more reliable
   - TCP is ordered
+  - TCP data chunks are called segments
   - UDP is less reliable
   - UDP is not ordered
+  - UDP data chunks are called datagrams

 ### network layer

-> responsible for routing packets between devices across different networks
+> responsible for routing packets/datagrams between devices across different networks

-- divides data into packets (called datagrams in this layer)
-  - why is data called datagram in this layer?
-  - what is the difference between packet and datagram?
-- uses IP to hangle addressing and routing
+- uses IP to handle addressing and routing
 - each packet is treated independently, and may take different routes to reach the destination

 #### IP (Internet Protocol)